xebia/testcafe-training/docs/0-installation.md

 # OVERVIEW AND INSTALLATION

 ## Welcome!
-These pages serve as documentation for the Cypress Training.
+These pages serve as documentation for the TestCafe Training.
 You can work through the exercises at your own pace.

 The system under test that we will be using is a tabular music tracker.
 It consists out of a server part, which interfaces with the database.
 The more visible part is the client, running in your browser as a VueJS project.
 We will focus on testing the client with Cypress.io.